-If you have any query in relation to personal injury claims or if you feel you may have a claim, we would be happy to meet with you at no obligation.
+If you have any query in relation to personal injury* claims or if you feel you may have a claim, we would be happy to meet you.

 Simply call us on 1800 661234 or use the contact form on this site.

 Why do you need a personal injury* solicitor?

 In general the reason you engage the services of a solicitor is to represent your best interests.
 Consulting with an experienced personal injury claims* solicitor before accepting any settlement will make sure you receive a fair offer.

 After you have an accident you may be told you do not need a solicitor and you may even be put under some pressure to accept a personal injury* claims settlement offer.
 Whomever you are claiming against will be represented by a solicitor and it is important to protect your interests.